dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ### Inline variables with single usage

 Variables (both `val`s and `var`s) with single usage are often better off inlined.
-The reasons are:
+You might think of it as an extreme version of [keeping variables close to their usages](#keep-variables-close-to-their-usages), so some of the motivations overlap.
+The reasons to inline single usage are:
 - Inlined variables are obviously not used elsewhere in the code, so we save time and effort by not checking if there are other usages.
 - To communicate the structure of nested objects or function calls.
-- The order of variable initialisation doesn't dictate how variables are ordered in the code, so it's easier to have [high-level abstractions first](#high-level-abstractions-first).
+- The order of variable initialisation doesn't dictate how variables are ordered in the code, so it's easier to have [high-level declarations first](#high-level-declarations-first).
 - Extracting a single usage variable made sense in Java to give the argument a name.
 Kotlin has named arguments that have the same expressiveness (unless you want to have a name different from the parameter).

 To illustrate how inlining variables can help, imagine we are trying to figure out how exactly `FruitStoreInTheCloud()` is constructed.
 We search for the usages of the constructor (by invoking "Show Usages" before the first "(") and end up in the following code at point 1️⃣.
 We would like to see how the constructor arguments are created, so we navigate to `uri` declaration which takes us to point 2️⃣.
 URI construction looks ok, but it's not clear if `uri` might be used elsewhere in the function.
 We search for `uri` usages.
 There is only one usage, so we end up back at point 1️⃣.
 We repeat the same process for `credentials` navigating to point 3️⃣ and back to 1️⃣ (it's the only usage).
 Navigation is a bit more tricky with `config` because we first go to point 4️⃣, then to `connectionTimeout` 5️⃣ and back, then to `retryAttempts` 6️⃣ and back.
 This is a lot of non-linear navigation for the construction of two nested objects!